IT Asset Management - Asset Management Process

 IT Asset Management Process

-Financial management for IT assets which defines a standardized process for establishing the budgeting, accounting, and charging goals, policies, and various other financial aspects of IT assets.
+Financial management for IT assets defines a standardized process for establishing the budgeting, accounting, and charging goals, policies, and various other financial aspects of IT assets.

-IT Asset procurement which defines a standardized process for procuring IT assets from a supplier at economic costs and with good quality.
+IT Asset procurement defines a standardized process for procuring IT assets from a supplier at economic costs and with good quality.

-Software license management which defines a standard process to manage and optimize the purchase, deployment, maintenance, utilization, and retirement of software within the organization.
+Software license management defines a standard process to manage and optimize the purchase, deployment, maintenance, utilization, and retirement of software within the organization.

-Asset Disposal which defines a standard process to decommissioning the IT assets (due to damage/ loss/ theft/ EOL) as per the organizational, legal, and environmental requirements.
+Asset Disposal defines a standard process to decommissioning the IT assets (due to damage/ loss/ theft/ EOL) as per the organizational, legal, and environmental requirements.

 IT Asset Management Scope